Simran93/Todolist/README.md

 # Todolist
  This app allows to create new to-do lists.
-For instance, you can make different sections like shopping, travelling, work etc.
+ For instance, you can make
+ different sections like shopping, travelling, work etc.
- You are able to tick the items off and swipe to delete them, search any item from the to-do list.
+ You can tick the items off and swipe to delete them, search any item from the to-do list.
+AS the number of items gets increased, the colour of items in a section gets darker and darker.

 Functionality Used:
 UITableViewController, TableView Delegate methods, creating a text field inside UIAlert, persistent local data storage, user defaults, configure core data with SQLite database backend,